timmarr98/timmarr98/README.md

 ### Skills
 I primarily code with Python, Java and Dart (Flutter).
 I love working with REST API's and collecting data!

+### Currently working on
+I am currently working on CalmMe, an anxiety wellness app, and REEK, a 2D platformer.

 ### Contact Me
 If you would like to speak with me, about anything, feel free to contact me via email or LinkedIn.
 <br>